cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 - order, referring the customer in different roles (delivery and invoice).
 - flight, referring the start and destination airport

+### Related Document
+So also  [Data Mapping taxonomie](./data_mapping_taxonomie.md) about possible varitions of field distribution especially according one field to many columns.

 # Definitions
 When describing the data we classify the elements as follows: